Maxxis MTB tires – a comprehensive range overview

-Regardless of your geographical location, it's highly likely that Maxxis are the dominant tire choice at your local trails or race series.
+Regardless of your geographical location, it's highly likely that Maxxis MTB tires are the dominant choice at your local trails or race series.
 But why is this?
-Well, put simply, they're some of, if not the best tires available for mountain biking.
-It says it all when non-sponsored Maxxis athletes are using a Sharpie to disguise the fact they're rolling on Maxxis rubber at the sharp end of Work Cup racing.
+Well, put simply, they're some of, if not the best mountain biking tires available.
+It says it all when non-sponsored Maxxis athletes are using a Sharpie to disguise the fact they're rolling on Maxxis rubber at the sharp end of World Cup racing.

-What's most impressive of all is how Maxxis perform the best for almost every riding category and style, however, this can mean trying to figure out which one is right for you isn't always easy.
-Keep scrolling for a full overview of the best Maxxis tires for every discipline, and head to the bottom of the page where we explain all of the difference casings options and help decipher which one is best for you and your riding.
+Across our test team, we've put all of these tires through their paces and what's most impressive is that Maxxis tires rank highly for almost every riding category and style.
+However, with such a huge range to choose from, trying to figure out which tire is right for you isn't always easy – which is where our Maxxis MTB tire guide comes in.
+Keep scrolling for a full overview of the best Maxxis tires for every discipline, and head to the bottom of the page where we explain all of the different casings options and compounds to help decipher which tire is best for you and your riding.

-We have divided the tires into three categories: XC, Trail, and Enduro/Downhill.
+In this Maxxis MTB tire guide we've divided the tires into three categories – XC, Trail, and Enduro/Downhill.
 Even though we may have classed a tire in one category, there is a fair bit of overlap in the Maxxis range, so the categories are a bit more like loose recommendations.
-For example, you will find the Minion DHF and DHRII used in the Downhill World Cup, however, it is also one of the most widely used tire combos on trail bikes.
+For example, you will find the Minion DHF and DHR II used in the Downhill World Cup, however, it is also one of the most widely used tire combos on trail bikes.

 Maxxis Ikon